 1575: Ambrose Pare, a barber-surgeon who is often called “The Father of Surgery”, publishes his Complete Works.

 Dentistry has come a long way.
-To participate in the marvels of modern dentistry at Cenla Dentistry in Pineville, Louisiana, just call 318-640-3200 to set up an appointment with Dr. Honey Fiasconaro and his expert team.
+To participate in the marvels of modern dentistry at Cenla Dentistry in Pineville, Louisiana, just call 318-640-3200 to set up an appointment with Dr. Honey Fiasconaro and her expert team.
 We’re here to serve!